Last Updated on July 16, 2022

 This window is called the data window.
 In the image above, this is the line chart that is drawn in blue.

 Note that the data window shows “My Script” in the upper left-hand corner.
-This pulls whatever is entered into Line 5 of our code where we declared a name for the study.
+This pulls whatever is entered into Line 5 of our code where we declared a name for the indicator.

-And there you have it, our first study and we didn’t even need to write any code!
+And there you have it, our first indicator and we didn’t even need to write any code!

 How to retrieve the price of Apple?